Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Modified version of SSE method for the model with magnetic field

-As we mentioned above, for $JQ_2$ model, the critical point $Q_c$ is really large.
+As mentioned above, the critical point $Q_c$ is really large for the $JQ_2$ model.
 When $Q$ is large, the $J$ operators appear much less frequently than the $Q$ operators.
-If we study the properties of $JQ_2$ model at large $Q$ with external magnetic field, we will find the efficiency of the general SSE method with directed loops is very poor and we suggest a modified version of SSE method, which is more efficient.
+If we study the properties of the $JQ_2$ model at large $Q$ with external magnetic field, we will find the efficiency of the general SSE method with directed loops is very poor and we suggest a modified version of the SSE method, which is more efficient.

-As the operators appearing in the operator products will mostly be $Q$ operators, if we can do the SSE simulations by combining the $Q$ operators and magnetic field together, the simulations will be more efficient than the general SSE method.
+As the operators appearing in the operator products will mostly be the $Q$ operators, if we can do the SSE simulations by combining the $Q$ operators and magnetic field together, the simulations is more efficient than the general SSE method.
 In this section we will show such combination can indeed be applied in the SSE method.
-What's more, if we only combine the magnetic field with $Q$ operators, the directed-loop updates only make use of the $Q$ operators.
+What's more, if we only combine the magnetic field with the $Q$ operators, the directed-loop updates only make use of the $Q$ operators.
 The $J$ operators don't participate in the directed-loop updates.
-When a loop encounters $J$ operators, it just does the switch-and-reverse moves.
-We argue that the best choice may be that the magnetic field is divided into two parts.
-The first part is combined with $J$ operators (just as the general method) and the second part is combined with $Q$ operators.
-Any proportion of the division works for the SSE method, but the best proportion may depend on the parameters (the strength of $J$ and $Q$ interactions).
-As all non-unit operators will take participate in the directed-loop updates, it may speed up the simulations much more if the proportion of division is chosen properly.
-In order to distinguish these three different SSE methods, we denote the general SSE method as "J-SSE" (the directed loops only work on the $J$ operators).
-The modified SSE method, in which the magnetic field is combined with the $Q$ operators, is denoted as "Q-SSE".
-The final modified SSE method, in which the magnetic field is split and combined to both $J$ and $Q$ operators, is denoted as "JQ-SSE".
-The "J-SSE" and "Q-SSE" method can be thought as two extreme cases of "JQ-SSE" method.
+When a loop encounters the $J$ operators, it just does the switch-and-reverse moves.
+We argue that the magnetic field can be divided into two parts.
+The first part is combined with the $J$ operators (just as the general method) and the second part is combined with the $Q$ operators.
+Any proportion of the division works for the SSE method, but the best proportion depend on the parameters (the strength of the $J$ and the $Q$ interactions).
+As all non-unit operators will take participate in the directed-loop updates, it speed up the simulations much more if the proportion of division is chosen properly.
+In order to distinguish these three different SSE methods, we denote the general SSE method as ``J-SSE" (the directed loops only work on the $J$ operators).
+The modified SSE method, in which the magnetic field is combined with the $Q$ operators, is denoted as ``Q-SSE".
+The final modified SSE method, in which the magnetic field is split and combined to both $J$ and $Q$ operators, is denoted as ``JQ-SSE".
+The ``J-SSE" and ``Q-SSE" method can be thought as two extreme cases of ``JQ-SSE" method.